These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 University policy prohibits the unlawful use, manufacture, possession, distribution, or dispensing of drugs (“controlled substances” as defined in the Controlled Substances Act, 21 U.S.C.
 812) and alcohol on university property or during university activities.
 See the full policy.

 All students are provided with a university e-mail account.
 The University of Tennessee uses the university-supplied e-mail account as an official means of communication with all students.
-Official communication can include, but is not limited to, information and notices about financial obligations, course schedules, cancelled courses, and financial aid.
+Official communication can include, but is not limited to, information and notices about financial obligations, student conduct, course schedules, cancelled courses, and financial aid.
 Students are responsible for activating, maintaining, and checking their university-supplied account and for all official university communication sent to that account.
 For more information about student e-mail accounts and responsibilities, go to oit.utk.edu.
-To set up your UT e-mail account, visit email.utk.ed.
+To set up your UT e-mail account, visit email.utk.edu.

 When, in the judgment of the Student Life Council of the University of Tennessee, conditions are such that it is impractical for the student disciplinary boards to function, the vice Chancellor for student life may suspend these procedural regulations and appoint an ad hoc committee to hear disciplinary matters.
 Any such ad hoc committee shall follow procedures that will insure the protection of the rights of the students involved, as stated herein.
 Any decisions by the ad hoc committee may be appealed to the Student Life Council.